Super LiDAR Intensity for Robotic Perception: Methodology

-where \(\mathcal{P}( )\) represents the projection operation mapping the 3D point cloud to a 2D reflectance image, \(\mathbf{R}_i(x, y, z)\) is the raw point cloud of the \(i\)-th scan, $\sum$ denotes the geometric merging of multi-scan point clouds.
-In contrast, the input to the training stage (also for the inference stage) when the robot is in motion is represented as
+where \(\mathcal{P}( \cdot )\) represents the projection operation from 3D point cloud to 2D intensity image, \(\mathbf{R}_i(x, y, z)\) is the raw point cloud of the \(i\)-th scan, $\sum$ denotes the geometric merging of multi-scan point clouds.
+In contrast, the input to the training stage (also the inference stage) when the robot is in motion is:

 where $\mathbf{T}_i$ is the transformation matrix derived from odometry, which introduces alignment errors.
 This misalignment results in a discrepancy between \(\mathbf{X}_{\text{train}}\) and \(\mathbf{X}_{\text{test}}\), creating a domain gap.
 To address this, we propose a data augmentation method during training that simulates robot motions.